circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 ## Import an Existing Orb or Author Your Own Orb

 After you have met all of the prerequisites for working with orbs, you may now begin either working with an existing orb (via the import feature) or authoring your own orb.
-Because CircleCI has provided 20 certified and tested orbs, along with several 3rd party orbs authored by CircleCI partners, it is best practice to first evaluate whether any of these existing orbs will help you in your configuration workflow.
+Because CircleCI has provided 20 certified and tested orbs, along with several 3rd-party orbs authored by CircleCI partners, it is best practice to first evaluate whether any of these existing orbs will help you in your configuration workflow.

 ### Importing an Existing Orb